Enzymes are biological catalysts which speed up the reaction rate without getting involved in the reaction itself.

 Properties of Enzymes

-- All enzymes work best at a specific temperature, known as the optimum temperature
+- All Enzymes work best at a specific temperature, and pH, known as the optimum temperature, and optimum pH respectively.

-- Enzymes get denatured ( lose shape of their active site) if it’s optimum temperature is exceeded
+- Enzymes get denatured (lose shape of their active site) if their optimum temperature or pH is exceeded.

 - Enzymes are specific in nature ( they can only break down a specific substrate)

 Factors affecting Enzymes

 - As the temperature of a reaction mixture increases, the kinetic energy inside the reacting particles increases as well